jeeb/avisynth/distrib/docs/english/source/avisynthdoc/FilterSDK/VideoInfo.rst

     bool IsPlanar();

 This will return true if the video is planar.
 For now only YV12 returns true, but future formats might also do so.
-See the `Planar`_ image format.
+See the :doc:`Planar <PlanarImageFormat>` image format.

 ::

     bool IsFieldBased();

-This will return true if the video has been through a `SeparateFields`_, and the video has not been `weaved`_ yet.
+This will return true if the video has been through a :doc:`SeparateFields <../corefilters/separatefields>`, and the video has not been :doc:`weaved <../corefilters/weave>` yet.
 Otherwise it will return false.

 ::